Why does leading still feel so heavy ?

 Why This Matters

-Left unchecked performance friction becomes a firm wide risk not because people aren’t capable, but because leadership impact isn’t being tested.
-Most partners don’t lack clarity or intent.
-They lack accurate feedback loops.
+Blind spots happen not because people aren’t capable, but because leadership impact isn’t being tested.
+Most leaders know what they want to do.
+They just lack accurate feedback loops.

 What are the risks